pragmint/open-practices/capabilities/loosely-coupled-teams.md

 ### Write Contract Tests

 Develop and maintain contract tests that verify the interactions between services.
-Contract tests ensure that all services in a system adhere to agreed-upon interfaces, which allows teams to work independently and avoid breaking integrations.
+Contract tests ensure that services in a system adhere to agreed-upon interfaces, which allows teams to work independently and avoid breaking integrations.
 By writing contract tests, teams can deploy changes with the confidence that they will not negatively impact other services, thus supporting loose coupling.

 ### [Decouple from Third Parties](/practices/decouple-from-third-parties.md)